-Initiative has been taken to establish "kitchen garden" in school premises where land is available.
-Around 1281 Kitchen Gardens have been established as yet.
+• Initiative has been taken to establish "kitchen garden" in school premises where land is available.
+Around 1351 Kitchen Gardens have been established as yet.

-The initiative of "अपना किचन अपना भोजन" has been taken to organize in the primary and upper primary schools.
-The schools children are taught by the cooks in order to the preparation of meal once a week during the programme and the cookery competition also organized in the schools.
+• The initiative of "अपना किचन अपना भोजन" has been taken to organize in the primary and upper primary schools.
+The schools children are taught by the cooks in order to the preparation of meal once a week during the organized in the schools.
 The children who will be the winner they also get rewarded.

-- The Hans Foundation has sanctioned to provide the LPG connections and chullahs in 5519 schools under "C.S.R" and relative to that, 5451 schools are covered with LPG connections and 4960 schools are provided LPG chullahs as yet. - The concept of "Vishesh Bhoj" has been introduced in state.
-During the programme any individual, organization, Government Officials, public representative, School management committee, community members etc. can organize the Vishesh bhoj programme for school children and around 33309 children in 909 schools are availed under this programme during 2018-19. - The "Atrikt Poshan" which refers to additional nutrition is provided in primary and upper primary schools once a week.
+- The Hans Foundation has sanctioned to provide the LPG connections and chullahs in 5519 schools under "C.S.R" and 5519 schools are covered with LPG connections and 5519 schools are provided LPG chullahs as yet. - The concept of "Vishesh Bhoj" has been introduced in state.
+During the programme any individual, organization, Government Officials, public representative, School management committee, community members etc. can organize the Vishesh bhoj programme for school children and around children in 2367 schools are availed under this programme during 2019-20. - The "Atrikt Poshan" which refers to additional nutrition is provided in primary and upper primary schools once a week.
 Eggs, fruits and other food ingredients are included in this. - All schools are provided Rs.
+400 to Rs.
 1000 to procure soaps, nail cutter, aprons, head cover, gloves etc. - All schools are provided MDM register in which Mid Day Meal related heads and components are mentioned. - The State Government provided 2 sets of uniform to all cooks in primary and upper primary schools. - The iron skillets have been provided to 4169 schools.